janberges/qe2screen/README.md

 - `phlabelren.freq`: DFPT-DFPT phonon eigenvectors for `n`th smearing
 - `phlabelcren.freq`: cDFPT-DFPT phonon eigenvectors for `n`th smearing

+## Figure scripts and data

+The directories `figXY` contain the Python scripts and data necessary to create all figures shown in our paper.
+This can be done in a virtual environment:

+    python3 -m venv venv
+    source venv/bin/activate
+    python3 -m pip install -r requirements.txt

+A LaTeX installation, preferably TeX Live, is required to typeset the figures.

+## Optimization of quadrupole tensors

+The directory `fitQ` contains a minimal working example of the optimization of quadrupole tensors as done in our paper.
+If both the patched version of Quantum ESPRESSO and the above Python environment are installed, simply do `./run.sh`.

+Note that the results obtained in this example are not converged.
+The parameters have been chosen such that the calculations can be done on a personal computer.

+## Quantum ESPRESSO input files

+The directory `input` contains the Quantum ESPRESSO input files we have used.
+Rather than a separate file for each set of parameters considered, we provide one generic example and indicate possible variants by comments.

 ## Licence

 This program is free software: you can redistribute it and/or modify it under